AdnanHodzic/fakexrandr/README.md

 Installation
 ------------

 In most cases, simply run `make`, then install using `make install`.
+Notice: Please run both commands as root.

 This will create a configuration which splits a monitor with the largest possible resolution that `xrandr` outputs at compile time into two virtual monitors.
 Pay attention to any warnings/errors from the configure script.
 To compile the library, you will need the XRandR and X11 development packages for your